exercism/docs/building/tracks/practice-exercises.md

   - `test`: the [test file(s)](./#filetests) (required)
   - `example`: the [example implementation file(s)](./#fileexampleimplementation) (required)
   - `editor`: additional files shown as read-only in the editor (optional)
+  - `invalidator`: files that when changed, cause a solution to become out-of-date (optional)
 - `language_versions` Language version requirements (optional)
 - `blurb`: A short description of this exercise.
 Its length must be <= 350.
 Markdown is _not_ supported (required)
 - `source`: The source this exercise is based on (optional)